-The National Association of Realtors says that its seasonally adjusted index for pending home sales rose 1.5 percent to 105.7.
-That's the highest since April 2010, when a homebuyer's tax credit boosted sales.
-It's also above February's reading of 104.1.
+The National Association of Realtors said Monday that its seasonally adjusted pending home sales index climbed 3.1 percent to 106.9 last month, the highest reading since June 2013.